Conservation & Molecular Ecology @Brown

 Graduate Students

-Before applying, prospective students should contact me with a brief description of your research interests, experiences, and career goals.
-Please include a copy of your CV.
-Eligible prospective students are encouraged to apply to NSF's Graduate Research Fellowship Program (due in October), the Ford Foundation's Predoctoral Fellowship (due in December), and the Hertz Foundation's Fellowship (due in October).
+Prospective students will be encouraged to collaborate on applying for external fellowships.
+Relevant opportunities include NSF's Graduate Research Fellowship Program (due in October), the Ford Foundation's Predoctoral Fellowship (due in December), and the Hertz Foundation's Fellowship (due in October); many other potentially suitable fellowship programs may be available for consideration as well.
 International students may be eligible to apply for a Fulbright Scholarship to attend grad school in the USA (deadlines and procedures vary depending on country).

 #GRExit.
-Please note that Brown's EEB program does not consider GRE scores in any official capacity.
+Please note that Brown's EEOB program does not consider GRE scores in any official capacity.

-Applying with a Diversity & Inclusion Statement.
+Prioritizing Diversity, Equity, & Inclusion.
 Our lab prioritizes an inclusive, respectful, and intellectually challenging environment.
-We value the benefits of diversity and diverse perspectives in ecology, evolution, and the environment—including the diversity of lived experiences among racial, ethnic, religious, and economic backgrounds as well as gender identity or expression, sexual orientation, disability, and veteran status.
-Although it is not a required part of the application to join our graduate program, I invite prospective students to include a brief ‘Diversity & Inclusion’ statement as part of their application essay.
-This is a statement that describes your unique perspective, experience and/or plans to engage in activities that would enhance diversity and equity efforts in our lab, department, university, and/or discipline.
-The statement should provide evidence of your commitment and ability to engage with issues of diversity and inclusion in your graduate school career and beyond—it can be informed by your lived experience but need not focus on or disclose personal aspects of your identity.
+We strive for equity and we value the diversity of perspectives that can inform our contributions to ecology, evolution, and the environment—including the diversity of lived experiences among racial, ethnic, national, religious, and economic backgrounds as well as gender identity or expression, sexual orientation, disability, veteran status, and other aspects of identity (and their intersection).
+Although it is not a required part of the application to join our graduate program, I invite prospective students to share experiences or offer suggestions related to the important work of advancing Diversity, Equity & Inclusion in Science as part of their application essay.
+I value your unique perspective, experience, and/or plans to engage in activities that would enhance diversity and equity in our lab, department, university, and/or discipline.
+Your perspective can be informed both by your lived experience and your academic activities whether or not you choose to focus on or disclose personal aspects of your identity.

 Undergraduates

-Members of our lab come many departments: Ecology & Evolutionary Biology (EEB), Earth, Environmental, and Planetary Sciences (DEEPS), Computer Sciences, and Molecular Biology, Cell Biology & Biochemistry.
-As members of the research group, students can conduct research in our DNA lab, on the computer, and field sites in Rhode Island and around the world.
+Members of our lab come many departments: Anthropology, Ecology & Evolutionary Biology (EEOB), Earth, Environmental, and Planetary Sciences (DEEPS), Computer Sciences, and Molecular Biology, Cell Biology & Biochemistry.
+As members of the research group, students can conduct research in our DNA lab, on the computer, and at field sites in Rhode Island and around the world.

 Where do students go from here?
 Prior graduates have gone on to win Fulbright Scholarships, enter graduate programs in biology and the environment, and accept job offers ranging from molecular biologists at biotech startups to associates at nature-based conservation organizations.